How to Create a Learning Culture & Why It’s So Important

 Key tips and takeaways:

-• Improve coaching and conversational skills across your entire organization with research-based, scalable training that helps build a common leadership language.
+- Improve conversational skills across your entire organization with scalable training to build a common leadership language.

-• Participate in meaningful conversations and provide valuable, actionable feedback.
+- Participate in meaningful conversations and provide valuable, actionable, and constructive feedback.

-• Encourage everyone in your organization to listen to one another and seek constructive feedback.
+- Encourage everyone in your organization to truly listen to one another and seek feedback.

 4. Make learning an explicit organizational priority.